Baterka/CSGOHunt.com-Copy/README.md

 # CSGOHunt.com - Copy

+## This project was private and paid.
+I made it public and it means it will most likely never be updated.
+Enjoy!

-Almost iodentical copy of [CSGOHunt.com](https://www.csgohunt.com/).
+Almost identical copy of [CSGOHunt.com](https://www.csgohunt.com/).
 Full NodeJS project.

 ### Powered by